 Here, as discussed in more detail below, the activities required by the remaining test claim statutes and alleged executive orders address the amendments to the form and content of ballots and sample ballots, and require additional information be provided to educate voters about the new top two primary system and voter-nominated offices.
-Although the activities required to be performed may exceed the plain language of Proposition 14, they are necessary to implement Proposition 14, are incidental to the implementation of Proposition 14, and produce at most de minimis added costs, and are, therefore, not eligible for reimbursement within the meaning of article XIII B, section 6 and Government Code section 17556(f).
+Although the activities required to be performed may exceed the plain language of Proposition 14, they are necessary to implement Proposition 14, or are incidental to the implementation of Proposition 14, and produce at most de minimis added costs, and are, therefore, not eligible for reimbursement within the meaning of article XIII B, section 6 and Government Code section 17556(f).

-a) Prior court decisions and the plain language of the Proposition 14 findings and declarations and constitutional amendments support the finding that the required activities imposed by the test claim statutes and executive orders are necessary to implement Proposition 14 or are intended to implement, are incidental and de minumus in cost in the context of the Top Two Primary program.
+a) Prior court decisions and the Proposition 14 findings and declarations approved by the voters support the finding that the required activities imposed by the test claim statutes and executive orders are necessary to implement Proposition 14 or are incidental to the ballot measure mandate, and produce at most de minimis added costs in the context of the Top Two Primary program.

 Before the adoption of Proposition 14, existing statutes and case law made clear that ballots must be written and prepared in a way that avoids confusing the voters, or providing inaccurate or misleading information.
-One of the cases described below, Washington State Grange, specifically addressed a similar top-two primary system in another state, and this case was expressly identified in the voter materials for Proposition 14.
+One of the cases described below, Washington State Grange, specifically addressed a similar top-two primary system in another state, and that case was expressly acknowledged and identified in the voter materials for Proposition 14.

 Under existing California law, avoidance of electoral confusion is an expected feature of the ballots to be prepared by counties.
-In the context of preparing ballot measures to be put before the voters, the courts have held that the title and summary prepared by the Attorney General "must reasonably inform the voter of the character and real purpose of the proposed measure."
-In addition, the Government Code requires the Attorney General to prepare a title and summary of each measure, which the Elections Code states "must be true and impartial, and not argumentative or likely to create prejudice for or against the measure."
+The Government Code requires the Attorney General to prepare a title and summary of every ballot measure, which the Elections Code states "must be true and impartial, and not argumentative or likely to create prejudice for or against the measure."
+In addition, the courts have held that the title and summary prepared by the Attorney General "must reasonably inform the voter of the character and real purpose of the proposed measure."
+The goal "is to avoid misleading the public with inaccurate information."
 The goal "is to avoid misleading the public with inaccurate information."